 Hi, welcome to Kivabe Guide.
 I’m Shiba Prasad – the founder, and senior editor of this site.
-Do you like stories, adventure, and exploration to the unknown! — yes?
-Great, because like India this site is a little different, and need a backstory to unfold the origin and purpose of its creation.
+Do you like stories, adventure, and exploration to the unknown?
+Yes!
+Great, because just like India this site is a little different, and need a backstory to unfold the origin and purpose of its creation.

 The story starts in late 2020, one night I was surfing on the internet looking for some reference sources for my writing.
-It was a rainy night with slight thunderstorm coming in rhythms.
+It was a rainy night with slight lightning coming in rhythms.

 The melodious sound of dropping rains on the fiber roof above my head somehow injected a pinch of creativity in the atmosphere.
 I then stopped my research, laid back and started to look for some interesting travel stories to read online.

-While surfing through a dozen of articles I abruptly landed on a site that was discussing the confusing diversity of Indian culture and the difficulties she (the writer of that article) had to face on her initial trips to this country.
+While surfing through a dozen of articles I abruptly landed on a site that was talking about the confusing diversity of Indian culture and the difficulties she (the writer of that article) had to face on her initial trips to this country.

-According to her (not me, though I couldn’t agree more), India is a very adventurous country and it has an infinite number of weird things that could easily puzzle up a first-time foreign traveler — mostly from western countries, of course!
+According to her India is a very adventurous country and it has an infinite number of weird things that could easily puzzle up a first-time foreign traveler — mostly from western countries, of course!

 Kivabe-Guide has been one of my dream projects since then, where I explore this mysterious country and write about various things.
-I’m sure it could help you get the most out of your visit to this unique country called, The Incredible India.
+From wildlife, animal, festivals, to places, culture, unique ancient structures etc. I’m sure it could help you get the most out of your visit to this unique country called, The Incredible India.

-India is unbelievably vast, both in terms of the sheer size of its landmass and the diversity of its culture, tradition, food, weather, landscape, people, ethnicity, language, lifestyle, or anything you can think of.
-Even we being native to this country don’t know our land in its entirety.
+India is unbelievably vast, both in terms of the sheer size of its landmass and the diversity of its culture, tradition, food, landscape, people, ethnicity, language, or anything you can think of that even we being native to this country don’t know our land in its entirety.

 Maybe that’s the reason why people always keep saying “India is so different from anywhere else – it’s like a whole other planet.”
 Therefore my only mission here is to make your exploration of this adventurous country a little easier.